 Balancing grief with humor is one of my writing goals.

 I love to eat leftover cake in the bathtub.

 My beverage of choice is Coke in little bottles.
 Starbucks would be a close runner-up.

 I am passionate about Waldorf education.
 We enrolled Cole in a parent/child class when he was 18 months old and never looked back.
-He had the same teacher for eight years of grade school and is now attending the Waldorf High School as a Senior.
+He had the same teacher for eight years of grade school, attended the Waldorf High School and graduated in June of 2014.